Skiffet/final_project/README.md

 - View details of all projects
 - Evaluate projects (missing step, explained in the proposal)
 - Approve projects

+: admin.py
+- class Admin
+The Admin class provides functionality to update data in various tables within the database.
+It allows the admin to select the table to update and specify the data to be modified.

+: member.py
+- class Member
+The Member class represents a member in a project management system.
+This class provides methods for members to interact with project-related information, such as displaying projects and response requests.

+: student.py
+- class Student
+The Student class represents a student in a project management system.
+This class provides methods for students to interact with project-related information, such as showing invitations, creating projects, and more.

+: lead_student.py
+- class Lead
+The Lead class represents a lead student in a project management system.
+This class provides methods for lead students to perform various actions related to project management, such as creating a project, finding members, sending invitations, adding members and advisors to the project, submitting the final project report, and more.

+: advisor_pendind.py
+- class Advisor
+The Advisor class represents an advisor in a project management system.
+The advisor has the capability to view project requests and send acceptance responses to project leaders.

 * missing advisor and faculty. iam really sorry.